• Skip to primary navigation

 Annatto oil in a small bowl.

-Annatto oil is a natural food coloring prepared from annatto seeds.
-It is often used in Vietnam, The Philippines, or in Latin countries, to give dishes a beautiful orange color.
+It is a natural food coloring prepared from annatto seeds.
+It is often used in Vietnam, The Philippines, or Latin countries to give dishes a beautiful orange color.

 Those small red seeds, that come from the achiote tree, release a natural coloring once fried in oil.